pamapa/callblocker/README.md

   - number blocking using blacklists
   - avoid blocking, if number is in whitelist
   - number has to be in whitelist
-- refresh blacklists through the Internet
+- daily refresh blacklists through the Internet
+- support of online spam check sites (see #onlineCheck), for spam verification
+- support of online lookup sites, to find out who is calling

 - Supported VoIP systems (tested):
   - Fritzbox 7390